YuqiZhang2020/SEAD/README.md

 `ModifiedADIOS filename eta alpha context_size coverage`

-* filename: file name of each object corpus, such as "object.txt".
+* __filename__: the file name of each object's corpus in "./data/corpus/", such as "sofa.txt".
-* eta: threshold of detecting divergence in the RDS graph, is set to 0.9 in our model.
+* __eta__: is set to 0.9 in our model.
-* alpha: significance test threshold, usually is set to 0.01 in our model.
+* __alpha__: significance test threshold, is set to 0.01 in our model.
-* context_size: size of the context window used for search for Equivalence Class, is set to 5 in our model.
+* __context_size__:  the size of the context window used for searching the equivalence classes, is set to 5 in our model.
-* coverage: threhold for bootstrapping Equivalence classes, is set to 0.65 in our model.
+* __coverage__:  the minimum overlap for bootstrapping equivalence classes, is set to 0.65 in our model.

-The stochastic grammar learned by the AIDIOS algorithm will be stored in the "object.pcfg" file and placed in the "./data/grammar/".
+The stochastic grammars learned by this step are stored in "./data/corpus/", such as "sofa.pcfg".

 # Scene Graph Prediction
-python ./scene_predict.py
+`python ./scene_predict.py`

 # Scene Graph Prediction
-python ./action_anticipation.py
+`python ./action_anticipation.py`